interactions-py/interactions.py/docs/quickstart.rst

 And that's it!
 Your bot should now turn online in discord!

-Let's take a look now at what is happening hhere:
+Let's take a look now at what is happening here:

 * ``import interactions`` -- This is the import line.
 If this returns a ``ModuleNotFoundError``, please look at our section on how to :ref:`install <quickstart:Installing>` here.
 * ``bot = interactions.Client(token="your_secret_bot_token")`` -- This is the ``bot`` variable that defines our bot.
 This basically instantiates the :ref:`application client <client:Bot Client>`, which requires a ``token`` keyword-argument to be passed.
 You have to put in your (previously mentioned) secret token here.